 This review covers the second segment (HKG-ICN) of the outbound leg of a round-trip MNL-ICN-MNL journey, where HKG was the transit point on both legs.
-Click here to read my review of the first segment (MNL-HKG).
-Separate reviews of the two remaining flights on this journey will be published in due course.
+Please click on the embedded links to read my reviews of the first (MNL-HKG) and third (ICN-HKG) flights.
+A separate review of the final segment (HKG-MNL) will be published in due course.

 IMPORTANT!
 This report does NOT reflect operational changes that may have been introduced after my January 2020 flight because of the ongoing global health emergency.
 Additional pre-boarding procedures – such as temperature checks – and modifications to in-flight service and amenities should be expected.

 Note: All times are local.
 Seoul (GMT+9) is one hour ahead of Hong Kong (GMT+8).

 Airline and flight number : Cathay Pacific (CX) 438

 Route : Hong Kong, China (IATA code: HKG) to Seoul-Incheon, South Korea (IATA code: ICN)